 We are committed to ensure instructors are prepared to teach quality, online courses.
 We also offer a variety of services, including consulting on instructional design and development, as well as facilitation and management of online courses.
 Instructors work one-on-one with designers and technologists to develop their course.
 Likewise, they have the opportunity to receive pedagogical and technological assistance on a variety of topics to teach the course.
 Instructors can take workshops that provide strategies for engaging learners and ensuring interaction using technology, including through a course management system and webinars.

 Visit our online teaching workshops page for free sessions currently available.

 There are many factors that affect the quality of an online course, including: course design, course delivery, course content, technology, institutional infrastructure, faculty readiness for online teaching, and student readiness for online learning and support.
 That is why the Educational Innovations team is committed to work with UW-Madison faculty to develop quality online courses.

 A metric for success.

-To focus on course design, the Educational Innovation uses the valuable tool known as Quality Quality Matters (QM) is a faculty-centered, peer review process designed to certify the quality of online and blended courses.
-The QM rubric consists of eight General Review Standards and 41 Specific Review Standards—all of which were selected because research, national standards, and instructional design principles have found these elements to positively impact student learning.
+To focus on course design, the Educational Innovation uses the valuable tool known as Quality Matters (QM), a faculty-centered, peer review process designed to certify the quality of online and blended courses.
+The QM rubric consists of eight General Standards and 43 Specific Review Standards—all of which were selected because research, national standards, and instructional design principles have found these elements to positively impact student learning.

 Why we use Quality Matters.